esvs2202/Credit-Card-Lead-Prediction-Model/README.md

 After building the model, first I deployed it in my local system using flask framework and then deployed in Heroku ( a PaaS ) using gunicorn (a python Web Server Gateway Interface (WSGI) HTTP server).

-Brief Description:
+`Brief Description`:

+<u>Problem Statement:</u>

-`Problem Statement`: Happy Customer Bank is a mid-sized private bank that deals in all kinds of banking products, like Savings accounts, Current accounts, investment products, credit products, among other offerings.
+Happy Customer Bank is a mid-sized private bank that deals in all kinds of banking products, like Savings accounts, Current accounts, investment products, credit products, among other offerings.

 The bank also cross-sells products to its existing customers and to do so they use different kinds of communication like tele-calling, e-mails, recommendations on net banking, mobile banking, etc.